 Injured in an Accident?

-Gautreaux Law is a personal injury law firm located in Macon, Georgia helping injured people and their families throughout the entire state of Georgia.
+Gautreaux Law is a personal injury law firm located in Macon helping injured people and their families throughout Georgia.
 If you’ve been injured through no fault of your own, contact our office for a free one-on-one strategy session to talk about your case and to find out what your case is worth.
 There are no fees to you until we recover for your injury.
 478-238-9758.